 Dead or live bugs.
 This may be more noticeable on mattresses around seams and buttons.
 You should also look around the seams of upholstered furniture, behind wall hangings, and even inside nightstands and other furniture.

 Molted skins and eggs.
 You may discover piles of molted skin in an infested area.
 Likewise, it’s not uncommon to find tiny white eggs or egg casings near your mattress.

 Bed Bug Prevention Tips

 Though bed bugs are not really a seasonal pest, pest management professionals often see an increase in calls during the summer months.
 This may be attributed to increased travel and exposure to places that experience high bed bug activity including hotels and airports.
 Preventing bed bugs when you travel is impossible but you can certainly minimize your risk if you’re proactive.
 Next time you travel, try implementing these bed bug prevention tips:

-When traveling on a bus, plane or train, keep you purses, bags, and coats up off of the ground.
+When traveling on a bus, plane, or train, keep your purses, bags, and coats up off of the ground.

 Inspect your seat for signs of bed bugs before sitting down.

 Before bringing your luggage into your hotel room check the room for signs of bed bugs.